 - Share this article on Email

 - Show additional share options

 Spectrum Originals is going for a second season of its first original series.

-L.A.'s Finest, starring Gabrielle Union and Jessica Alba, has been picked up for a second season.
-The 13-episode first season is available to subscribers of Spectrum, which snagged the Sony-produced show after NBC passed on it in 2018.
-Union and Alba made the renewal announcement at the Monte Carlo Television Festival.
+L.A.’s Finest, starring Gabrielle Union and Jessica Alba, has been picked up for season two.
+The 13-episode first season of the Bad Boys film series spinoff is available to Spectrum cable subscribers.
+Spectrum Originals snagged the Sony-produced show after NBC passed on it in 2018.
+Union and Alba made the renewal announcement Friday at the Monte Carlo Television Festival.